-In this blog post, we'll walk you through the seamless process of integrating animations from our library with your Ready Player Me avatars in Unity.
+In this blog post, we'll walk you through the seamless process of integrating animations from our library with your Ready Player Me avatars in Unity using the Animator Controller.

 Building 3D animations from scratch can be a challenge.
 That’s why we launched the Ready Player Me Game-Ready Animation Library.
 We provide 200+ high-quality motion-captured animations retargeted to Ready Player Me character armatures.
 The best part?
 You can start using them for free in your projects, starting today.

-Setup Ready Player Me package and Import your avatar to your project
+Setup Ready Player Me Avatar SDK package and import an avatar to your project

 If you’ve already got the Ready Player Me package imported into your project and your avatar loaded, you can skip this step and dive into the next section to learn more about how to integrate the animations.